 Period problems

-A discharge from the back passage or lumps or soreness near the anus can be caused by sexual infections, such as Chlamydia, gonorrhoea, herpes, warts or LGV (lymphogranumloma venereum).
+Sexual infections like Chlamydia, gonorrhoea, herpes, warts, or LGV (Lymphogranuloma venereum) can cause a discharge from the back passage or lumps or soreness close to the anus.
 Examination and swab tests can determine the cause.

 Syphilis symptoms

-Most people do not notice symptoms but symptoms of syphilis can start with a primary ‘chancre’ or ulcerated lesions with raised edges, on the genitals or mouth.
-Several weeks later people may have a flu like illness with a fever, rash all over the body and swollen glands or lymph nodes.
-You should see a doctor quickly for an examination, testing and the treatment you need.
+Most people do not notice symptoms, but symptoms of syphilis can start with a primary ‘chancre’ or ulcerated lesions with raised edges on the genitals or mouth.
+Several weeks later, people may have a flu-like illness with a fever, a rash all over the body, and swollen glands or lymph nodes.
+You should see a doctor quickly for an examination, testing, and the treatment you need.

 Testes / Testicular pain or swelling

-Testicular pain or swelling is likely to be due to epididymitis / orchitis / epididymo-orchitis which is often caused by an STD and so you should get yourself tested for STDs.
-It is important to exclude other causes such as torsion or twisting of the testis and so you should be examined by a doctor urgently if you have these symptoms.
+Testicular pain or swelling is likely to be due to epididymitis, orchitis, or epididymo-orchitis, which is often caused by an STD, so you should get yourself tested for STDs.
+It is important to exclude other causes such as torsion or twisting of the testis, so you should be examined by a doctor urgently if you have these symptoms.
 We can also arrange a testicular ultrasound scan if necessary.

 Vaginal discharge / Discharge from vagina